adwaiy2912/EventifyMIT/README.md

 ## 📚 About the Project

-**EventifyMIT** is a full-stack event management web application designed to streamline the organization and participation of events within the Manipal community.
+**EventifyMIT** is a full stack event management web application designed to streamline the organization and participation of events within the Manipal community.

 Built with modern web technologies and a clean architecture, it allows users to register, view, and manage events, while giving admins and organizers complete control over event logistics.